rhettprince/rhett-prince/README.md

 #Hi, I am rhett Prince

-welcome tomy home repo.
+welcome to my home repo.
 this repo lets people know about me.

 Since March of 2020, I have been coding in Python and lerning Data Science type problem solutions.
-I have used two basic types of problems totarget my learning.
+I have used two basic types of problems to target my learning.
-First, I used python to study Information retrieva , as I learned in grad school in 2004.
+First, I used python to study Information retrieval , as I learned in grad school in 2004.
 I coded my C# based search engine in python.

 Next,